Skip to main content

 Posted in Apple

-After three and a half years using an iPhone XS, my home upgrade chain kicked in: my wife broke her phone, so she inherits mine (as she cares considerably than me about new Apple tech!) and I get the latest model.
+After three and a half years using an iPhone XS, my home upgrade chain kicked in: my wife broke her phone, so she inherits mine (as she cares considerably less than me about new Apple tech!) and I get the latest model.

 I thought long and hard at what’s currently available and ended up going for what turned out to be the cheapest non-home-button phone in the line-up: the iPhone 13 Mini.